Ashok0/CAAS-Demo/README.md

 # CAAS-Demo
-Cat as a Service API Demo
+Cat as a Service API Demo.
 Compiled with XCode 13.2.1 (Swift).

 General usage:
 1. Open "CATAAS API Demo.xcodeproj" in XCode.